'Frazzled'

 Tuesday was a veritable clinic in terms of demonstrating why I spend so much time trying (mostly in vain) to explain how markets actually work.

-We got it all today: A geopolitical tape bomb at 6 in the morning; a Goldman earnings debacle; an algo-assisted, short squeeze in FX that facilitated a dollar drop made worse by the very same Goldman throwing in the towel on one of their top trades; knock-on pressure that drove yields lower.
+We got it all today: A geopolitical tape bomb at 6 in the morning; a Goldman earnings debacle; an algo-assisted, short squeeze in FX that facilitated a dollar drop made worse by the very same Goldman throwing in the towel on one of its top trades; knock-on pressure that drove yields lower.

 So think about that.
-If you made a list of things I've warned are important it might look something like this: 1) geopolitics; 2) algos; 3) extreme positioning; 4) sellside recos; 5) the correlation between the dollar, yields, and stocks.
+If you made a list of things I've warned are important it might look something like this: 1) geopolitics; 2) algos; 3) extreme positioning; 4) sell-side recos; 5) the correlation between the dollar, yields, and stocks.

-Well you can check every box on Tuesday.
+Well, you can check every box on Tuesday.

 And it's not about saying "I told you so."
 After all, it's not like stocks suffered some kind of cataclysm.
 Rather, it's about alerting you to the fact that believe it or not, there's a lot going on behind the scenes every single day that you can't learn by listening to people pontificate about dividend stocks, sentiment, the virtues of buy-and-hold, and/or how much they like the prospects for some blue chip.